-A literature review of Canadian Grade 8/Secondary II science curricula conducted in preparation for PCAP (CMEC, 2005c) clearly identifies scientific literacy as the goal of science education in all Canadian provinces and territories.
-This framework provides a working definition of scientific literacy for PCAP Science that underpins the design of this PCAP assessment component.
+A literature review of Canadian Grade 8/Secondary II science curricula conducted in preparation for PCAP (CMEC, 2005c) clearly identified scientific literacy as the goal of science education in all Canadian provinces and territories.
+The PCAP framework provides a working definition of scientific literacy for PCAP Science that underpins the design of this PCAP assessment component.